-Patagonia Snow Guide and Arc’teryx Rush FL
+Patagonia Snow Guide and Arc’teryx Rush FL Softshell Ski Pants

 In addition to being truly breathable, softshell pants are typically lighter and more comfortable than pants with a waterproof-breathable membrane.
-As a result, you will sweat less in softshell pants, which in turn keeps you dryer and warmer in all weather except for rain – and I hope you don’t find yourself skiing in the rain very often.
-And believe it or not, the stretch-woven blend in a softshell outerwear still offers a high degree of weather resistance for ski touring.
+As a result, you will sweat less in softshell pants, which in turn keeps you dryer and warmer in all weather except for rain.
+And I hope you don’t find yourself skiing in the rain very often.
+Believe it or not, the stretch-woven blend in softshell outerwear offers a high degree of weather resistance for ski touring.
 The weather resistance comes from the tightly-woven nature of the fabric and a durable water-repellent (DWR) finish.

 The boot cuff is pretty streamlined.
 There’s a short built-in gaiter and a simple cuff adjustor to snug it around a boot if necessary.
 The instep is reinforced, but there’s no burly cuff guard or expansion zipper.
 They offer a straight-leg cut that’s got plenty of room for ski boots but keeps the cuffs low-profile and out of your way for hiking and scrambling.

-The Arc’teryx Rush FL Ski Pant
+The Arc’teryx Rush FL Ski Pants

 Zip thigh vents complement the breathable fabric for full venting on warm days.
 Two large zip thigh pockets keep essentials within arms reach, but there are no hand pockets.
-Although still what I would call it a simple, backcountry purist design, the Rush FL includes built-in boot gaiters much like you find on a more resort-minded pant complete with a side zip cuff and burly reinforced instep cuffs for protection from ski edges and boot buckles.
+Although still what I would call a simple, backcountry purist design, the Rush FL includes built-in boot gaiters much like you find on a more resort-minded pant complete with a side zip cuff and burly reinforced instep cuffs for protection from ski edges and boot buckles.